-To sue for unfair competition in California, someone must actually have lost money or property as the result of the false advertising or unlawful practices.
-Consumer watchdog groups and governmental organizations and lack standing to sue.6
+To meet the standing requirement to bring a UCL claim in California, a member or members of the public must actually have lost money or property as the result of the false advertising or unlawful conduct.
+Consumer watchdog groups and governmental organizations and lack standing to sue for this cause of action under state law.6

 In the case of unlawful practices, the plaintiff must usually also be able to establish that the defendant intended to destroy competition.7 Note that it is not necessary to prove this in cases of false or deceptive advertising.

 Consumers damaged by unlawful practices who cannot prove intent to destroy competition may, nevertheless, be able to sue under California’s “Consumers Legal Remedies Act” (“CLRA”).8

 Note that federal law can defeat a state law-based UCL claim if the federal preemption requirements are met.